 - BNSF Locomotive Summary (Excel - 70 KB)

 To view or download a previous year Fleet Average Compliance Report and Approval letter please click on the link above.

 a.
-BNSF and UP have requested that ARB treat the activity (MWhrs) of the individual locomotives as business confidential information.
-Upon review, ARB staff determined that the information meets the criteria for Trade Secrets as defined in California Government Code 6254.7.
-Therefore, aggregate information is presented.
+BNSF and UP requested that ARB treat the activity (MWhrs) of the individual locomotives as business confidential information.
+Upon review, ARB staff determined that the information meets the criteria for Trade Secrets as defined in California Government Code 6254.7, therefore, aggregate information is presented.